numbworks/NW.NGramTextClassification/docs/Documentation-NW.NGramTextClassification.md

 };
 ```

-Using only `Monograms`, `Bigrams` and `Trigrams` is good enough in most common scenarios, but `Fourgrams` and `Fivegrams` are also available.

-## Better predictions?
+## Improving the accuracy of the classification

-The accuracy of the prediction can be improved:
+The accuracy of the classification can be improved:

 1. by increasing the number of `LabeledExamples` for each label
-2. by using a collection of `LabeledExamples` that is as closer as possible to the knowledge domain of the uncategorized text

-An example of the second bullet point could be the attempt of predicting the language of a piece of text about anthropology using a collection of multilingual `LabeledExamples` about the same topic.
+2. by using a collection of `LabeledExamples` that is as closer as possible to the knowledge domain of the uncategorized text - for ex. attempting to detect the language of a piece of text about anthropology using a collection of multilingual `LabeledExample` objects about the same topic.
+3. Increasing the number of `INGram` objects - for ex. using only `Monograms`, `Bigrams` and `Trigrams` is good enough in most common scenarios, but `Fourgrams` and `Fivegrams` are also available in the library.

 ## Markdown Toolset